 - Like all graphics software, Photoshop and Lightroom have dependencies.
 In the case of Adobe products, you have to buy or rent Microsoft Windows as well.
 Or worse, buy a Mac!
 Currently no versions of Photoshop or Lightroom are available for any GNU/Linux distribution.
 Whereas using FOSS, we save further money buying our hardware OS-free and installing a free GNU/Linux of our choice…

 - Photoshop and Lightroom requires one to give personal and financial details to a foreign corporation, based in a foreign jurisdiction.
-I am very uncomfortable about that, especially when said foreign corporation has a customer security record as poor as Adobe’s:-
+I am very uncomfortable about that, especially when said foreign corporation has a customer privacy/security record as poor as Adobe’s:-

 - From a purely personal perspective, I really, really dislike the “software rental” model.
 FOSS is free, no renewals to forget, no unintelligible “special offers” to wade-through.
 And thanks to the General Public License, it will always be free.